roadside-assistance-platform/roadside-assistance-android-client/app/src/main/assets/help.md

-# Roadside Assistance Android Client - Help Guide
+# Roadside Assistance Provider App - Help Guide

-Welcome to the Roadside Assistance app!
-This guide will help you get started and make the most of the app’s features.
+Welcome to the Roadside Assistance Provider App!
+This guide will help you get started and answer common questions.

 ## Getting Started

-1. **Download & Install**
+1. **Login:**
-   Install the app from the official source or your organization’s distribution channel.

-2. **Sign Up / Log In**
-   - Open the app and create a new account or log in with your existing credentials.
+   Open the app and log in using your provider credentials.

-   - Make sure to verify your email or phone number if required.
+2. **View Requests:**
+   After logging in, you will see a list of assistance requests from customers in your area.

+3. **Accept a Request:**
+   Tap on a request to view details.
+Press "Accept" to take the job.

+4. **Navigate to Location:**
+   Use the integrated map to navigate to the customer's location.

+5. **Update Status:**
+   Update the status of the request (e.g., "On the way", "Arrived", "Completed") as you progress.

+6. **Complete the Request:**
+   After providing assistance, mark the request as completed and add any necessary notes.

-## Main Features
+## Features

-- **Request Assistance**
-  Tap the “Request Assistance” button on the home screen.
-Fill in your location and the type of issue (e.g., flat tire, battery, fuel, etc.).

-- **Track Your Request**
-  After submitting a request, you can track the status and see the estimated arrival time of the service provider.

-- **View History**
+- **Real-time Notifications:**
-  Access your previous assistance requests from the “History” section.
+  Receive instant notifications for new requests and updates.

-- **Profile Management**
+- **Profile Management:**
-  Update your personal information, contact details, and vehicle information in the “Profile” section.
+  Update your profile and availability from the app menu.

-## Tips

-- **Enable Location Services**
-  For accurate assistance, ensure your device’s location services are enabled.

-- **Emergency Contacts**
-  Add emergency contacts in your profile for quick access during critical situations.

-- **Notifications**
+- **History:**
-  Allow notifications to receive real-time updates about your request status.
+  View your completed and ongoing assistance requests.

+## Frequently Asked Questions (FAQs)

+**Q: What should I do if I can't log in?**
+A: Ensure your credentials are correct and you have a stable internet connection.
+If the issue persists, contact support.

+**Q: How do I update my availability?**
+A: Go to the profile section in the app menu and set your availability status.

+**Q: Why am I not receiving notifications?**
+A: Make sure notifications are enabled for the app in your device settings and you have a stable internet connection.

+**Q: Can I cancel a request after accepting it?**
+A: Yes, but please provide a reason for cancellation in the app to help us improve our service.

+**Q: How do I contact the customer?**
+A: Once you accept a request, the customer's contact information will be available in the request details.

 ## Troubleshooting

+- **Cannot Log In:**
+  Ensure your credentials are correct and you have a stable internet connection.

-- **App Crashes or Freezes**
+- **App Crashes or Freezes:**
-  Try restarting the app.
+  Restart the app.
 If the problem persists, clear the app cache or reinstall.

-- **Can’t Log In**
-  Check your internet connection and credentials.
-Use the “Forgot Password” option if needed.

-- **Request Not Submitted**
-  Ensure all required fields are filled and you have a stable internet connection.
+- **Location Issues:**
+  Make sure location services are enabled and the app has permission to access your location.

-## Support
+## Contact Support

-If you need further assistance, contact our support team:
+If you need further assistance, contact our support team
-- **Email:** support@roadside-assist.com
-- **Phone:** +1-800-123-4567

-Thank you for using the Roadside Assistance app.
-Drive safe!

-## Frequently Asked Questions (FAQs)

-**Q: Is the app free to use?**
-A: Downloading and using the app is free.
-However, service charges may apply depending on the assistance requested.

-**Q: How do I update my vehicle information?**
-A: Go to the Profile section, tap on your vehicle details, and make the necessary changes.

-**Q: Can I cancel a request after submitting it?**
-A: Yes, you can cancel a request from the request tracking screen before the service provider is dispatched.

-**Q: What if I have no internet connection?**
-A: The app requires an internet connection to submit requests and receive updates.
-Please ensure you are connected to the internet.

-**Q: How do I reset my password?**
-A: Use the “Forgot Password” option on the login screen and follow the instructions sent to your email or phone.

-**Q: Can I request assistance for someone else?**
-A: Yes, you can enter the location and details for another person when submitting a request.

-If your question is not listed here, please contact our support team for further assistance.